Table of Contents

 Cache memory is a small, high-speed storage located directly between the CPU and main memory (RAM).
 Its main role is to reduce the time the CPU needs to access data from the main memory.
 Cache memory stores frequently accessed data and instructions to improve system performance.
 It operates much faster than RAM, which significantly boosts the speed of processing tasks.

-Primary / Main Memory
+Primary Memory / Main Memory

 Main memory, also known as primary memory, is the core temporary storage that is used while the computer is powered on.
 Data that is actively being used by the CPU, such as open programs or files, are stored here.
 It provides the working space needed for the system’s processes to run smoothly.